 Find out now: How much house can I afford?

 Short for Real Estate Maximums, RE/MAX has been in operation since 1973.
 In its 43 years of existence, the company has grown to encompass more than 100,000 sales agents working in franchise-owned and operated offices in more than 100 countries and territories.
 More importantly, RE/MAX is regarded as one of the country’s most productive real estate sales forces.

 A real estate powerhouse in its own right – and one of the industry’s most recognized brands – Century 21 boasts a global operation throughout Europe, Latin America, the Middle East and Asia.
-There are approximately 7,000 independently owned, operated broker offices, with 100,000 associates spread out over 73 countries globally.
-Century 21 has established itself as a leader in e-marketing and recently emerged as one of the most respected brands in the industry for the 14th year in a row, according to global market research firm Millward Brown.
-The firm achieved a 96% brand awareness score among consumers, and was bestowed its “Likelihood to Recommend and Future Consideration” stamp of approval.
-Ever since it added enhanced functionality to its website, Century21.com has outpaced growth rates compared to Realtor®, Zillow and Trulia between April 2011-2012, according to Comscore.
+There are approximately 7,000 independently owned, operated broker offices, with 100,000 associates spread out around the world.
+Century 21 has established itself as a leader in e-marketing and has emerged as one of the most respected brands in the industry.

 Keller Williams Realty, Inc.